 - If there is a complete total loss of a boat or a boat is destroyed

-- If anyone disappears from a boat and was likely to be seriously or fatally injured
+- If anyone disappears from a boat and is likely to be seriously or fatally injured

 Roden Law.
 We are here to help.
 1-844-RESULTS.

-Call Our Charleston Boating Accident Lawyers for a Free Consultation
+Call Our Charleston Boat Accident Lawyers for a Free Consultation

-One of our Charleston boating accident lawyers is prepared to review your situation and discuss your potential legal options during a free, no-obligation legal consultation.
-You may be eligible to pursue significant compensation to help cover medical bills, loss of income and more.
+One of our Charleston boating accident attorneys is prepared to review your situation and discuss your potential legal options during a free, no-obligation legal consultation.
+You may be eligible to pursue significant compensation to help cover medical bills, loss of income, and more.